disclaimer

 How Long Does a Felony Stay on Your Record in Virginia?

-In Virginia, all criminal convictions (be it misdemeanor or felony) may stay on the accused person’s record forever.
-The state makes no distinction in that regard.
-For a background check, however, the Fair Credit and Reporting Act mandates background check companies to only declare convictions from the previous 7 years.
-Any conviction before that time is not listed as part of background checks.
-It should be noted that this law applies only to those seeking employment in the private sector.
+Note that the Fair Credit and Reporting Act mandates background check companies to only declare convictions from the previous seven years.
+Note that this law applies only to those seeking employment in the private sector.
 Government agencies are not bound by the 7-year rule, and they may see every conviction on a job seeker’s record.

 What is a Misdemeanor in Virginia?